softwarefactory-project/sf-operator/README.md

 ## Run the SF operator in devel mode

 The operator will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).
-Make sure that your developer context is called `microshift`.
+Make sure that your current context is called `microshift` and use a namespace called `default`.

 Be sure to use a dedicated k8s dev instance.
 We are using `microshift` for that purpose.